KallePettersson/katacoda-scenarios/repeat-executable-tutorial/finish.md

 # Congratulations!
 You've now finished the tutorial, good job!
 If anything went wrong during the tutorial you can check out the `tutorial-complete` branch to see how all the files should look once the tutorial is finished.
 And for the curious one you can check out the `main` branch where there is a more complete version of the Complex class.

-# Easter egg
-Did you find the Ester egg?
-If not you can view it by executing this command!
-`cat .start/39/38/37/11/24/18/35/26/10/easteregg.txt`{{execute}}

 # Usefull links for learning more